dylan9081/trialreadmeforwaterlevelsensor/README.md

 ## About Sensor

 This project comprises a sensor package designed to make distance measurements of water level and record measurements.
-It utilizes an Arduino-based Adafruit Adalogger, Particle Boron with cellular data transfer, and a Maxbotix ultrasonic rangefinder.
+It utilizes an Arduino-based Adafruit Adalogger, Particle Boron with cellular data transfer, and a Maxbotix ultrasonic rangefinder. a rechargeable lithium ion battery,

 %% #how to order ?
 %% BOM  ?